wonderfuwillard/Shortest-Path-Routing-Algorithm/README.md

 to run router call: `router <router_id> <nse_host> <nse_port> <router_port>`

-. <router_id> is an integer that represents the router id.
+- <router_id> is an integer that represents the router id.
 It should be unique for each router.
-. <nse_host> is the host where the Network State Emulator is running.
+- <nse_host> is the host where the Network State Emulator is running.
-. <nse_port> is the port number of the Network State Emulator.
+- <nse_port> is the port number of the Network State Emulator.
-. <router_port> is the router port
+- <router_port> is the router port

 Network State Emulator (nse): `nse <routers_host> <nse_port>`

-. <routers_host> is the host where the routers are running.
+- <routers_host> is the host where the routers are running.
 For simplicity we suppose that all routers are running on the same host.
-. <nse_port> is the Network State Emulator port number.
+- <nse_port> is the Network State Emulator port number.

-build and test on linux.student.cs.uwaterloo.ca

 GNU Make 3.81
 javac 1.8.0_91